nosilver4u/ewww-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

 = 6.1.5 =
+* changed: use core wp_getimagesize() for proper error handling
 * fixed: prevent erasing title attributes for admin users when Lazy Load and Resize Detection are enabled
+* fixed: creates empty file when image is too large for WebP conversion

 = 6.1.4 =
 * changed: better handling for API quotas